-The 10 Best Brain Supplement Ingredients for Focus in 2020, According to Scientific Research
+The 10 Best Brain Supplements for Focus & Memory in 2021

 Brain supplements are all the rage at the moment.

-Across universities, businesses and workplaces, individuals are taking it upon themselves to hack their brain into performing at its best.
+Across universities, businesses and workplaces, individuals are taking it upon themselves to improve their brain performance by taking brain supplements.
 It can seem like a daunting world at first.
 After all, no one likes to take risks when it comes to their brain.

-That's why we asked our team of biohacking and nutrition experts to come up with their eight favourite brain supplements for hacking focus, concentration, energy and mental performance.
+That's why we asked our team of supplement and nutrition experts to list their ten favourite brain supplements for improving your focus, concentration, energy and mental performance.

-It's important to note that the term brain supplements tends to refer to natural nootropics, rather than synthetic nootropics such as modafinil, Adderall or Ritalin.
+It's important to note that the term brain supplements tends to refer to natural supplements, rather than synthetic phatmaceuticals such as modafinil, Adderall or Ritalin.